Din Heagney is a writer, editor and researcher in art and design culture.

 After high school, I returned to Melbourne to study journalism at RMIT University, starting out as a radio producer and then editor of Desktop Magazine: Australian Design + Digital Culture.

-Over time my work expanded in the art and design sector, with projects like The Art Pimp, artistic director of Platform Artists Group, editing magazines Artlink and un, books such as Making Space: ARIs in Victoria, Portraits From a Land Without People, and catalogues for the Biennale of Sydney and Venice Biennale Australia Pavilion.
+I went on to create projects like The Art Pimp, co-direct Platform Artists Group with Anita King, guest edit Artlink and un Magazine, edit books including Making Space: ARIs in Victoria, John Ogdenβs Portraits From a Land Without People, and manage catalogues for the Biennale of Sydney and Simryn Gill at the Venice Biennale.

 My love for art and design allowed me to work and travel across the USA, Germany, Italy, Greece, and China, collaborating with other creatives while writing for The Art Life and Art21 Magazine.